konpyutaika/nifikop/website/docs/1_concepts/3_features.md

 ## Graceful Rolling Upgrade

-Operator supports graceful rolling upgrade, It means the operator will check if the cluster is healthy.
+Operator supports graceful rolling upgrade.
+It means the operator will check if the cluster is healthy.

 ## Dynamic Configuration Support